 Since meeting his wife, harpist Bethany Evans, Kamron moved to the Willamette Valley, Oregon, where he has collaborated directly with symphony executives to create symphony-specific fine art for fundraising for symphonies across the United States.

 Kamron’s painting, “Derby Day” is a finalist for Churchill Downs’ official 2022 “Art of the Derby.”

 Kamron’s work also reflects theological depth.
-He has created a display called, “Apotheosis”, an elaborate 17-foot long scroll depicting ancient Near East temple themes, hypothesizing a possible LDS Christian relationship to the most ancient and mysterious temple traditions.
+He has created a display called, “Apotheosis”, an elaborate 40-foot-long scroll depicting ancient Near East temple themes, hypothesizing the polytheistic Indo-Iranian and Egyptian roots of Christianity.

 His style is recognized for manipulating the viewer’s focus.
 In this age of high-definition imaging, Kamron’s work plays on themes of the more natural experience of seeing the world both in and out of focus.